What is it like to move to South Korea? To start over and build a new life in South Korea?

-- Koreans in general tend to operate on a last minute basis.
-Meaning they will wait to give you important information last minute, or worst forget to tell you altogether.
+- Koreans, in general, tend to operate on a last minute basis.
+Meaning they will wait to give you important information last minute, or worse, forget to tell you altogether.
 It just takes patience and time.
 These are things you just have to get used to.

 - I am African American and people do touch my hair and skin without my permission, as well as stare.
 This does not bother me, but I will include it, because it does drive some people crazy.
 I’m okay with it because I know it comes from a good place.
 They are genuinely curious.
 My students have never had a black teacher before so their curiosity was to be expected.”

 What Is Your Favorite Thing to Do in South Korea?